 The website configuration that is derived as much as possible from its options in WordPress.

 From there it is necessary to review the post files, as enhancements are still possible.
-My blog is quite modest in size, so this process did not take many time.
+My blog is quite modest in size, so this process did not take much time.

 Jekyll offers to serve the website, so it can be live previewed on the localhost, or to build it so it can be sent to the webserver.